 16. Keep a separate set of basics like comb, brush, toothbrush, shampoo, razors etc. in in your carry-on, so you don’t have to worry about packing them every time.
 The first thing I do when I return from a trip is refill and replace any toiletries I used from the last trip, so that I am ready to leave again at a moments notice and I know that part of my packing is already done.

-- So are you ready to switch to carry-on travel but don’t know where to begin?
+- Take these packing tips even further by switching to carry-on travel.
 Click here to see how I can help you convert!

 Head on over to Cherrye’s to see what she’s packing today?